sanchezdiezma/sanchezdiezma/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🔭 I like exploring new technologies and develop software solutions and quick hacks.
+- 🔭 I like exploring new technologies, software solutions and quick hacks.
 - 🌱 I’m currently learning React JS.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about css,flexbox,grid and graphic design
-- 📫 How to reach me:
+- 📫 How to reach me in diezmadev@gmail.com
 - ⚡ Fun fact: Banging your head against a wall for one hour burns 150 calories.